The Rainbow After The Storm

 - Amongst UHNW investors, 56% of the Millennial and Gen X respondents use Robo-advisors, compared to only 13% of Baby Boomers.

-- Among Millionaires, the gap is much wider, with 62% of Millennials, 24% of Gen X, versus a low of 10% Baby Boomers using Robo-advisors.
+- Among Millionaires, the gap is much broader, with 62% of Millennials, 24% of Gen X, versus a low of 10% Baby Boomers using Robo-advisors.

 Therefore, proving how Robo-investing is the preferred and go-to option for young, tech-savvy investors.